ldtteam/Structurize/.github/ISSUE_TEMPLATE/40-enhancement-or-change-request.md

+---
+name: Enhancement or Change Request - If you have something you would like to change or make better
+about: Please follow the given template
+title: ''
+labels: Enhancement / Change Request
+assignees: ''

+---

 <!-- PLEASE DO NOT DELETE TOPICS AS YOUR ISSUE WILL GET CLOSED -->
 ### Prerequisites <!-- Replace spaces with "x" to tick boxes. -->